ylwhxht/V2X-R/readme.md

 ## :balloon: Benchmark and Models Zoo

+### Introduction
-All benchmark model downloads require a login (using the username "Guest" and the password "guest_CMD")
+All benchmark model can be downloaded in [here](http://39.98.109.195:1000/) using the username "Guest" and the password "guest_CMD".

+If you need to run the following pre trained models:
+1. Download the corresponding pre-trained model to **folder A** and **rename it as 0.pth**
+2. Copy the corresponding configuration file to folder A and **rename it as config.yaml**
+3. Run the command according to the "Test the model" section, where the parameter *--model_ir A --eval_ epoch is 0*

 ### 4DRadar-based Cooperative 3D Detector (no-compression)
 | **Method** | **Validation (IoU=0.3/0.5/0.7)** | **Testing (IoU=0.3/0.5/0.7)** | **Config** |  **Model**  |
 |:--------------------------------:|:--------------------------------:|:-----------------------------:|:----------:|:-----------:|